37chandler/ADA_2022_Wedge_Umbel/submission.md

 The 53 transaction files were stored in a single folder on my local machine.

-I then created a data bucket on Google Cloud Storage using the same account used for Google BigQuery I uploaded the 53 transaction files to the data bucket and removed them from my local machine.
+I then created a data bucket on Google Cloud Storage using the same account used for Google BigQuery.
+I uploaded the 53 transaction files to the data bucket and removed them from my local machine.

-In BigQuery, I created an empty dataset called msba_wedge.
+I created an empty BigQuery dataset called msba_wedge.

 Using the batch upload feature avaialable between BigQuery and Cloud Storage, I was able to batch upload all 53 transaction files into a single table, and validate a single table schema instead of 53 separate schemas.
 Batch loading to a single table also removed the need to combine the data programatically for Tasks 2 and 3.